University of Vermont

 American Bar Association and Civil and Criminal Litigation Sections

-John Pucci is a member of the firm's Litigation/Alternative Dispute Resolution Department and works in its Springfield and Boston offices.
+John Pucci is co-chair of the firm's Litigation/Alternative Dispute Resolution Department and works in its Springfield and Boston offices.
 One of Massachusetts’ top trial lawyers, John represents clients in complex civil and criminal litigation of all kinds in both state and federal court as well as in responding to government investigations and in conducting corporate internal investigations.
 He has particular expertise in the areas of white collar criminal defense and state and federal regulatory agency matters.

 Prior to joining the firm in 2012, John was a partner for 17 years at Fierst, Pucci & Kane in Northampton.
 From 1990-1994, he was Chief of the U.S. Attorney's Office in Springfield, and from 1984-1990, he was an Assistant U.S. Attorney in Philadelphia.